About

 AI agents as leverage, not replacement

-I use Claude Code, Windsurf, and ChatGPT daily.
-They’re the reason I can ship a multi-tenant SaaS in 11 days as a sole developer (Nexus Portal), or a hybrid-search job-matching bot in a few weeks (Text Ari), or an AI code reviewer I can actually use on my own repos (CodeLens).
+I use Claude Code, Windsurf, and ChatGPT daily, across the whole design process.
+They help me synthesise research, draft and pressure-test flows, and turn a direction into a working prototype in hours instead of days.
+They’re also why I can ship a product end to end on my own: a multi-tenant SaaS in 11 days (Nexus Portal), or an AI code reviewer I actually use on my own repos (CodeLens).

 What the agents don’t do is taste, strategy, or judgement.
 They can write a data model; they can’t tell you which data model is right for a product that hasn’t been built yet.
 They can implement a flow; they can’t tell you what the flow should look like for a user who hasn’t used the thing before.
 I do those parts.
 The agents do the typing.